 Clarke’s art history offerings and required coursework is distinctive when compared to regional liberal arts colleges.
 Clarke is one of few liberal arts colleges in the region to offer a BA degree in art history.
 The art history course offerings are comprehensive, including both Western and non-Western cultures.
 BFA studio degree students complete 18-credit-hours in art history.
 This expands their art knowledge base and hones critical thinking, seeing and writing skills.
 These are marketable strengths students can highlight when applying for graduate programs or professional positions.

-Clarke students who graduate with a bachelor’s of arts degree in art history are uniquely qualified for entry-level museum jobs and for further graduate study in academic areas such as art history, museum studies and law.
+Students who graduate with a minor or bachelor of arts degree in art history are uniquely qualified for entry-level museum jobs and for further graduate study in academic areas such as art history, museum studies and law.

 GRAPHIC DESIGN EMPHASIS

 Graphic design students at Clarke University have the unique opportunity to leverage the strength of our liberal arts mission through the exploration of traditional studio techniques and media, digital production and editing software, and a strong contextual and art historical framework within the art department.
 This is a career-oriented program where students develop skills and knowledge of studio art as well as graphic design.
 The ability to create an original concept through one’s technical abilities in drawing, sculpture, printmaking and design provides adaptive skills to solve complex visual communication problems.
 Students are trained to have a deep appreciation and knowledge of the arts, and understand the contributions artists and designers make to contemporary culture.

 The graphic design program prepares Clarke students through progressive skill development and design experiences.
 Designers combine traditional and digital media to convey meaning through the organization of text and image; and to visually communicate their ideas for a variety of service related and social design challenges.